 SOC 2 – SOC 2 reports address controls at a service organization related to the Trust Service Categories (TSCs) of security, availability, processing integrity of a system, or the confidentiality or privacy of the information processed by that system.

 SOC 3 – SOC 3 reports address the same subject matter as SOC 2 engagements; however, use of these reports is not restricted.
-Anyone may use these reports, and may be posted on a website or other public-facing materials.
+Anyone may use these reports, and may post them on a website or in other public-facing materials.
 To allow for this, the SOC 3 report is typically redacted from its SOC 2 counterpart for any proprietary and/or confidential information, enabling it to be publicly available.

 How Coalfire can help

 Coalfire Controls, LLC, a fully licensed, accredited CPA firm and affiliate of Coalfire Systems, Inc., helps service organizations examine and report on their controls, so that they can respond to and meet the needs of user entities.